Module palletjack.load

 Methods

-Adds new features to existing hosted feature layer from new dataframe.
+Adds new features/rows to existing hosted feature layer/table from a new dataframe.

 The new dataframe's columns and data must match the existing data's fields (with the exception of generated fields like shape area and length) in name, type, and allowable length.
 Live fields that are not nullable and don't have a default value must have a value in the new data; missing data in these fields will raise an error.